Key takeaways

 North Carolina: Rebuild Scope Can Trigger Licensing Thresholds

+For fraud prevention, the North Carolina Department of Insurance provides concrete rules: be wary of door-to-door representatives after a disaster, get everything in writing, never sign a contract with blanks, and never pay in full or sign a completion certificate until work is finished.
 When your estimate includes major rebuild work, confirm whether the contractor can carry the job through full reconstruction services or whether separate trade contracts will be required.

 South Carolina: Verify Registration and Avoid Storm-Chaser Pressure

-| State | What to verify | Homeowner action |
+| State | Key threshold or requirement | What to verify | Homeowner action |

-| North Carolina | Whether rebuild scope crosses licensing thresholds | Confirm who is licensed for the reconstruction portion |
+| North Carolina | GC license required for projects valued at $40,000+ | Whether rebuild scope crosses the licensing threshold | Confirm who is licensed for the reconstruction portion via NCLBGC |

-| South Carolina | Registration and specialty compliance for larger projects | Verify status and require written project responsibilities |
+| South Carolina | $5,000+ projects require surety bond for specialty contractors | Registration status and bond compliance for larger projects | Verify status through SC Residential Builders Commission lookup |

 Where to verify contractor legitimacy by state